Wasting food is expensive. Unfortunately, it’s easy to be careless and let perfectly good fruits, vegetables and other foods go bad before their time.

 Instead, store coffee beans in an airtight container kept at room temperature, and grind the beans fresh each time you make coffee for the best flavor.

 While eggs rarely spoil, the American Egg Board warns that they can dry up if kept too long.
 Store raw, whole eggs in their carton at 40 degrees Fahrenheit or lower.
 The carton will protect them from picking up odors or other flavors and from losing moisture.

 And as with milk, don’t store eggs in the refrigerator door.
 Put them on an interior shelf, where the temperature stays constant.

 Shiny, colorful apples in a bowl make for a beautiful still life painting — or an Instagram photo, in this modern age.

 But don’t spoil your fruit just for a snapshot.
-The New York Apple Association notes that apples should be stored in the refrigerator — ideally, in a ventilated plastic bag — not on the counter.
-Refrigerated apples last 10 times longer than those left out.
+Salon notes that apples should be stored in the refrigerator, not on the counter.
+Refrigerated apples last up to 10 times longer than those left out.

 11. Storing bread on top of the fridge

 Bread can certainly be frozen, professional baker Madelyn Osten tells Food & Wine magazine.
 Also, bread boxes do a great job of keeping loaves from getting moldy.